 Note: Click on the blurred paragraph to reveal the answer to each bestselling author’s story.

-One year before their book become a New York Times #1 bestseller, two authors committed to doing one thing to promote their collection of short stories—something that any other author can do.
+One year before their book became a New York Times #1 bestseller, two authors committed to doing one thing to promote their collection of short stories—something that any other author can do.
 What was that one thing?
 And who were these authors?

 Jack Canfield and Mark Victor Hansen, co-authors of the Chicken Soup for the Soul series, committed to doing one interview every day for a full year.
 At the end of that one year, their book was a #1 bestseller and launched the series that has sold over 600 million books thus far.